pmhsfelix/course-docker/README.md

 Each instruction runs a command that creates an additional layer with the file system changes.

-This layering actually happens at the image level: an image is actually defines by a sequence of images, each corresponding to the result of the execution on top of the _parent_ image.
+This layering actually happens at the image level: an image is actually defined by a sequence of images, each corresponding to the result of the execution on top of the _parent_ image.
 This is visible in the following command
 ```
 ➜  course-docker git:(main) ✗ docker image history f98090c79a62